John William Draper: Work

-Draper did important research in photochemistry, made portrait photography possible by his improvements (1839) on Louis Daguerre's process, and published a textbook on Chemistry (1846), textbook on Natural Philosophy (1847), textbook on Physiology (1866), and Scientific Memoirs (1878) on radiant energy.
+Draper did important research in photochemistry, made portrait photography possible by his improvements (1839) on Louis Daguerre's process, and published Organization of Plants (1844), a textbook on Chemistry (1846), textbook on Natural Philosophy (1847), textbook on Physiology (1866), and Scientific Memoirs (1878) on radiant energy.

-In 1839–1840, Draper produced clear photographs which at that time were regarded as the first life photographs of a human face.
-Draper took a series of pictures, with a 65-second exposure in sunlight.
-The first ones, of a female assistant whose face was covered with a thin layer of flour to increase contrast, were not preserved.
+In the spring of 1839, Draper, with years of experience in photochemistry, took Talbotype photographs at Hampden Sydney College in Virginia.
+However, he was dissatisfied with the results and decided to wait for the publication of the daguerreotype process.
+Once the details of the process arrived in America in late September 1839, Draper, now a professor at New York University, captured landscape photographs.
+On or around September 23, he took one of the earliest daguerreotype portraits, which depicted his assistant, William Henry Goode.

+Throughout 1839 and 1840, Draper focused on solving the challenge of creating daguerreotype portraits.
+He collaborated with Samuel Morse and in spring 1840 operated a daguerreotype studio, one of the earliest of its kind, in a building on the roof of the New York University.
 Draper also photographed his sister, Dorothy Catherine Draper, and one of those pictures (see image) became known to the public via the letter which Draper sent to John Herschel in 1840.
 Several copies were made of this picture in the 19th century, and the photograph attached with Draper's letter was also likely a copy made by Draper himself.

 In March 1840 Draper became the second person to produce photographs of an astronomical object, the Moon, considered the first astrophotographs.
 In 1843 he made daguerreotypes of the solar spectrum that revealed new infra-red and ultra violet lines.
 In 1850 he was making photomicrographs and engaged his son, Henry (then 13 years old), into their production.

 Draper developed the proposition in 1842 that only light rays that are absorbed can produce chemical change.
 It came to be known as the Grotthuss–Draper law when his name was teamed with a prior but apparently unknown promulgator Theodor Grotthuss of the same idea in 1817.

 In 1847 he published the observation that all solids glow red at about the same temperature, about 977 °F (798 K), which has come to be known as the Draper point.